Nure-Anha/Nure-Anha-Tamanna/README.md

 <!-- Short intro -->
 <p align="center">
-  🚀 Passionate about building interactive web applications and learning new technologies.
-Always ready to contribute to open-source projects and collaborate on innovative ideas.
+  Passionate about building interactive web applications and learning new technologies.
+Always ready to contribute and collaborate on innovative ideas.
 </p>